sanidhiya-khandelwal/Angular-intro/README.md

 -Angular Template Variable - use to get typed value of input field

--2 way data binding (getting values from input field)
+-2 way data binding (getting values from input field) -one way vs 2 way data binding
+ -one way data binding [COMPONENT==> UNI DIRECTIONAL ==> VIEW(HTML)] Can only bind data from component to view

+ - two way data binding [COMPONENT==> BI DIRECTIONAL ==> VIEW(HTML)]
+                                  <==                <==
+ can bind data component to view and vice versa

+ definition:
+ with one way data binding we can only send data from component to view, we can not send moified data from view to component but in 2 way Db w can pass data from component to view and also we can modify that data from view and send it back to component

+ONE-WAY DATA BINDING
+-String interpolation - {{title}}
+-Property Binding - [src]
+-Class Binding - [class.text-red]
+-Style Binding - [style.backgroundColor]

+TWO-WAY DATA BINDING can only be done with ngModel syntax -Two-way binding [(ngModel)]